EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 # Set this as the default directory when we log into the container.
 WORKDIR /workspaces/magento-demo

+# This is a quick hack to make sure the container has something to run when it starts, preventing it from closing itself automatically when created.
+You could also remove this and run the container with "docker run -t -d" to get the same effect.
+More on "docker run" further below.
+CMD ["sleep", "infinity"]
 ```

 Feel free to go through the comments in the file above for more details.
 But essentially, this Dockerfile describes what a machine ready to run Magento would look like.
 It's got PHP and all the necessary extensions, Xdebug and composer.
 It also includes the mysql CLI client.